Kathak: History

 According to Mary Snodgrass, the Kathak tradition of India is traceable to 400 BCE.
-The earliest surviving text with Kathak roots is the Natya Shastra, attributed to sage Bharata, and its first complete compilation is dated to between 200 BCE and 200 CE, but estimates vary between 500 BCE and 500 CE.
+The earliest surviving text with Kathak roots is the Natya Shastra, attributed to sage Bharata.
+Its first complete compilation is dated to between 200 BCE and 200 CE, but estimates vary between 500 BCE and 500 CE.

 The most studied version of the Natya Shastra text consists of about 6000 verses structured into 36 chapters.
-The text, states Natalia Lidova, describes the theory of Tāṇḍava dance (Shiva), the theory of rasa, of bhāva, expression, gestures, acting techniques, basic steps, standing postures – all of which are part of Indian classical dances including Kathak.
-Dance and performance arts, states this ancient Hindu text, are a form of expression of spiritual ideas, virtues and the essence of scriptures.
+Natalia Lidova states that the text describes the theory of Tāṇḍava dance (Shiva), the theory of rasa, of bhāva, expression, gestures, acting techniques, basic steps, and standing postures – all of which are part of Indian classical dances, including Kathak.
+Dance and performance arts, states this ancient Hindu text, are a form of expression of spiritual ideas, virtues, and the essence of scriptures.

-The 2nd century BC panels found in Bharhut show the dancers in a vertical stance with their arms' positions already suggesting today's Kathak movements.
-Most of the dancers have one arm near the ear in a pataka hasta (Mudra).
+The 2nd century BCE panels found in Bharhut show the dancers in a vertical stance with their arms' positions already suggesting today's Kathak movements.
+Most of the dancers have one arm near the ear in a pataka hasta (mudra).
 In subsequent years, the hasta was lowered to the bust level.

 The term Kathakas in the sense of "storytellers" appears in ancient Hindu texts, such as the Mahabharata:

-Bards, actors, dancers, songsters and musical reciters of legends and stories are mentioned hundreds of times in the Hindu Epics.
+Bards, actors, dancers, songsters, and musical reciters of legends and stories are mentioned hundreds of times in the Hindu Epics.